-- 26.1 Conversion of buildings to dwellings, flats or houses in multiple occupation (HMOs) will be allowed where the following criteria are satisfied: - On the street in question, HMOs and bedsits account for less than 10% of the residential properties. - HMOs and bedsits account for less than 10% of the residential properties within a 50m radius of the site. - That the proposal would not result in 3 or more HMOs being located immediately adjacent to each other or the sandwiching of a dwelling house between two HMOs. - The building and curtilage are of sufficient size to provide suitable facilities for residents. - In the case of HMOs, each one should have a shared lounge and shared dining room, - For dwellings and HMOs, garden sizes and external separation distances should reflect the requirements set out in the general criteria. - o In all cases, internal spacing standards should meet the requirements set out in the general criteria. - There will be no unacceptable noise nuisance for either existing neighbouring residents or occupants of the proposed residential unit(s). - Satisfactory provision is made for off-street car parking in accordance with the Council's standards or, exceptionally the development is considered unlikely to give rise to unacceptable conditions of congestion or safety on the adjoining public highway(s) by reason of inadequate off street car parking. - The appearance of the building or its curtilage would not be altered to the detriment of the visual amenities of the area.
+- 28.1 The following guidance applies to proposals for conversion of non-residential buildings or smaller dwellings (i.e., those not protected by policy H9 refer to paragraph 8.2 of this guidance) to HMOs, studio apartments or bedsits.
+Such proposals will be allowed where the following criteria are satisfied: - On the street in question, HMOs, studio apartments/bedsits account for less than 10% of the residential properties. - HMOs, studio apartments/bedsits account for less than 10% of the residential properties within a 50 metre radius of the site. - That the proposal would not result in 3 or more HMOs being located immediately adjacent to each other or the sandwiching of a dwelling house between two HMOs. - The building and curtilage are of sufficient size to provide suitable facilities for residents. - In the case of HMOs, each one should have a shared lounge and shared dining room, and garden sizes should be comparable with the general criteria for dwellings (i.e., a minimum of 60 square metres). - In all cases, amenity space, external and internal spacing standards and separation distances should adhere to the requirements within the general criteria. - There will be no unacceptable noise nuisance for either existing neighbouring residents or occupants of the proposed residential unit(s). - Satisfactory provision is made for off-street car parking in accordance with the Council's standards or, exceptionally the development is considered unlikely to give rise to unacceptable conditions of congestion or safety on the adjoining public highway(s) by reason of inadequate off street car parking. - The appearance of the building or its curtilage would not be altered to the detriment of the visual amenities of the area.

-Approach to determining a planning application
+Approach to determining planning applications

-26.2 Based on the information provided and on the council's own records, the council will calculate the number of HMOs and bedsits in the relevant area for each individual planning application.
+28.2 Based on the information provided, and on the Council's own records, the Council will calculate the number of HMOs and bedsits in the relevant area for each individual planning application.
 The applicant should undertake their own estimate of the number of HMOs and bedsits to accompany the planning application and provide all their supporting data.